Fiscal Sponsorship: Charges (Model A)

 • Activities-related support, including review and coaching whether such activities are consistent with 501(c)(3), may be an unrelated business (and subject to UBIT), constitute lobbying (which will require tracking and possible registrations and reporting), and/or create risks that require modification of the activities or other risk mitigation strategies.

-Fiscal sponsors will typically charge additional fees to a specific FSP for costs that the fiscal sponsor incurs that are specific to serving that FSP.
+Fiscal sponsors will typically structure additional charges to a specific project’s fund for costs that the fiscal sponsor incurs that are specific to serving that FSP.
 This might be for specific activities operated by the FSP requiring additional insurance, registrations and filings, and/or legal counsel.
 This might also be to pay a cost incurred by the fiscal sponsor for the FSP’s act or omission causing such cost (e.g., a settlement or lawsuit).
 And the cost may fairly include the time spent by the fiscal sponsor’s non-FSP-specific staff spent addressing such matters.

 Conclusion

 Fiscal sponsorship by a charity whose sole programmatic activity is sponsoring FSPs may be viewed as a way for the FSPs to enjoy savings from cost sharing all of the things they would otherwise each need to have if they were independent entities.
-Accordingly, the administrative fees from each FSP should be used not only to offset the costs the fiscal sponsor has to provide services to the specific FSP, but also to ensure the overall health and compliance of the fiscal sponsor.
+Accordingly, the administrative charges transferred from each project’s fund should be used not only to offset the costs the fiscal sponsor has to provide services to the specific FSP, but also to ensure the overall health and compliance of the fiscal sponsor.